ryanatkn/gro/src/lib/docs/plugin.md

-The API needs to be improved for more advanced usecases, currently it offers little flexibility - we'll follow the Vite/SvelteKit APIs probably. (`pre` etc)
+The API needs to be improved for more advanced usecases, currently it offers little flexibility - we'll follow the Vite/SvelteKit APIs probably. (`pre` etc) Maybe let you map the array of each method batch. (is that possible with those?)

 Gro's builtin plugins: